JoaoSilvaInc/Byatrice-VSC-Extension/README.md

 Commit your changes (git commit -am 'Add some feature').
 Push to the branch (git push origin feature-branch).
 Create a new Pull Request.
+License
+This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For more information or any questions, feel free to contact Joao Silva at joaothiagojtinc@gmail.com.
+For more information or any questions, feel free to contact Joao T. R. Silva at joaothiagojtinc@gmail.com.